-(b) Names and relationship with related parties
+(b) Names of related parties and their relationship with related parties

-The followings are entities that have had transactions with related party during the periods covered in the consolidated financial statements.
+The followings are related parties that have had transactions with the Group during the periods covered in the consolidated financial statements.

 Name of related party Relationship with the Group Capital Securities Corporation The parent company CSC Securities (HK) Ltd. Associate CSC International Holdings Ltd. Associate Capital Investment Trust Corp.
 Associate Funds issued by Capital Investment Trust Corp.
-Funds issued by associate Other related parties Key management personnel
+Funds issued by associate Fu Tai Construction Corporation Related party in Substance Other related parties Key management personnel